cecilitse/product-owner-upskilling-challenges/02-ruby-basics/02-categories-of-activities/README.md

-# Categories of activities
+# Let's do some team building

-In this second Ruby exercise, we'll get familiar with the Array type.
+In this second Ruby exercise, we'll get familiar with the Array data type.

-We'll also discover the guiding theme of our challenges: activities for team building sessions (eg. escape game, wine testing, etc.)
+We'll also discover the guiding theme of our challenges: activities for team building sessions (e.g. escape game, wine tasting, etc.)

 ## Setup